 Winners of the weekly award receive a plaque, a $500 cash prize, and a $500 grant to their classroom, school or school district.
 One of the weekly winners will be selected as the Educator of the Year and will receive a $10,000 cash prize.

-Donald P. Heeke (right) talks with Michigan State University basketball coach Tom Izzo prior to accepting his Excellence in Education Award from the Michigan Lottery.
+Jan Summey (right) talks with Michigan State University basketball coach Tom Izzo prior to accepting her Excellence in Education Award from the Michigan Lottery.

 For the Excellence in Education awards program, the Lottery has teamed up with Michigan State University basketball coach Tom Izzo.
-Izzo met recently with Heeke at the Breslin Center and presented him with the award.
+Izzo met recently with Summey at the Breslin Center and presented her with the award.

-Excellence in Education award nominees will be evaluated on the following criteria:
+Excellence in Education award nominees are evaluated on the following criteria:

 - Excellence – Their work consistently helps students and/or their schools or school districts advance to higher levels of academic achievement.